 Places to eat in Makarska:

 - There are all kinds of cute restaurants and cafes along the waterfront, so make sure to check those out.

 - Otherwise, wander through the village to find Konoba Kalalarga, Susvid, or Konoba Pizzeria.

-I was in-and-out of Makarska.
-I only spent one night there, but I got the best of it with that amazing view.
+I was in and out of Makarska.
+I only spent one night there, but I got the best out of it with that amazing view.
 The next morning, I started the drive down to Dubrovnik.

 Things To Do In Croatia: The Beautiful City of Dubrovnik

 The drive to Dubrovnik is lovely.
 The curvy roads along the coastline reminded me of the drive on Highway 1 down to Big Sur.
 But with grander mountains and cliffs.
 It’s beautiful!

 Tip: You’ll drive through Bosnia (for about 7 minutes!) so make sure to have your passport ready as you’ll be stopped at customs before and after entering Bosnia.